gopalsdiary/Cutlist-Optimizer/README.md

 4. **Calculate**: Click the Calculate button to generate optimized cutting layouts.
 5. **Review Results**: View the cutting diagrams and statistics about material usage.

-## Getting Started

-### Running Locally

-1. Clone or download this repository
-2. Open the `index.html` file in your web browser

-No installation or server setup is required - this is a pure HTML/CSS/JavaScript application that runs entirely in your browser.

 ## Technical Details
 - Built with vanilla JavaScript, HTML, and CSS
 - Uses a greedy bin-packing algorithm for layout optimization
 - Saves projects to browser's localStorage

 ## License
 This project is open source and free to use.

 ## Acknowledgments

-Inspired by commercial applications like [cutlistoptimizer.com](https://www.cutlistoptimizer.com/) but created as a free, open-source alternative.
+Gopals Diary created as a free, open-source alternative.